estopinj/dam/contents/gallery/STOC_synthetic-controls.md

 # Objectives

 The objective of this work is twofold:
 1. `Detection` To identify STOC monitoring squares that have been affected by abrupt landscape changes.
-To achieve this, we compute landscape metrics on the annual land cover squares and **detect** extreme deviations from the mean annual change.
+To achieve this, we first compute landscape metrics on the annual land cover squares, and second look for a suited detection method with **NaviDAM**.
 2. `Effect estimation` To test if the detected landscape changes result in bird diversity metric shifts.
 If we succeed in estimating significant effects, we could therefore confidently **attribute** or not the diversity shifts to the land cover changes.